 You need a variety of skills if you want to succeed in real estate, such as great communication skills, negotiation skills, and organizational skills.
-But one skill you need in order to make it in the real estate game is one that is often overlooked: the ability to write well.
+But one skill you need in order to make it in the real estate game and that is often overlooked is the ability to write well, a key business skill to learn.

 Whether you are writing real estate listings, brochures, web content, customer service scripts for chatbots, or advertisements for your real estate business, you must learn how to write for each in the right way.